 Woodruff Sawyer is a market leader for placing directors and officers (D&O) insurance for SPACs and SPAC targets that are going public through a de-SPAC.
-Woodruff Sawyer is also a nationally recognized leader when it comes to representations and warranties insurance (RWI), something that can play a critical role in the SPAC M&A process.
+Woodruff Sawyer is also a nationally recognized leader when it comes to representations and warranties insurance (RWI), something that can be an asset in the SPAC M&A process.